rustcoreutils/posixutils-rs/README.md

 A similar project from the author, written in C++, is https://github.com/jgarzik/posixutils

-A project with more limited ambition, with the aim of GNU compatibility, is uutils: https://github.com/uutils/coreutils
+A project with more narrow scope, with the aim of GNU coreutils compatibility, is uutils: https://github.com/uutils/coreutils

 Because it is a FAQ, the major differences between this project and uutils are:
 1. posixutils is far more ambitious than uutils from a breadth standpoint:  posixutils will include bc, m4, c99 compiler, fort77 compiler, a cron daemon etc.   uutils is far more limited in the scope of programs covered, mimicing GNU coreutils.